vkethana/vkethana.github.io/index.md

 ## Bio

-Computer Science student at UC Berkeley looking to work as a software or data engineer.
+My name is Vijay ("VJ") Kethanaboyina, and I'm a computer science student at UC Berkeley aspiring to work as a software or data engineer.
 I've solved problems in technical areas such as computer vision and Linux system administration.

 ## Links